 - Orkney Wireless Museum, Kiln Corner, Junction Road, Kirkwall KW15 1LB, houses a fascinating local collection of vintage domestic and amateur radio equipment, well worth visiting.
 See web site for virtual tour and visitng details.
 Tel: 01856 871400.
 Orkney Wireless Museum

 - Montacute TV Radio Toy Museum, at the Tea Rooms, 1 South Street, Montacute TA15 6XD.
 A collection of memorabilia from radio and TV programmes as well as old radio and TV sets.
 Check web site or phone for opening times.
 Tel: 01935 823024.
 Montacute Museum

 - Sounds of the Past, Old Chapel, The Street, Monks Eleigh, IP7 7AU houses a collection of around 500 radio sets, some dating back to the early 1900s.
 Located in the former United Reformed Church building in the main street of Monks Eleigh.
 Phone for visting details.
 Tel Paul Goodchild 01787 372478.

 - Amberley Museum, near Arundel, BN18 9LT an open air working museum, includes displays of vintage domestic and amateur radio equipment, as well as other electrical and telephone equipment.
 Separate BT Connected Earth exhibition.
-Open March to end of October Wednesday to Sunday; daily during late July and August, from 1000-1700.
-Tel 01798 831370.
-Entry is expensive.
+Check web site for opening times.
 Amberley Museum

 - Bognor Regis Museum is at 25-27 West Street, Bognor Regis, PO21 1XA.
 Contains many old radios and unusual radio accessories.
 Check web site for opening times.
 Tel: 01243 865636.
 Bognor Regis Museum